Lennon and McCartney Astrological Comparison

 This is true in his personal life as well as in his musical career.
 He and Paul became friends who hung around all the time before they formed a band.
 Later, John married his girlfriend Cynthia when she became pregnant, to do the “right thing” by her.
 Finally, John’s partnership and second marriage to Yoko Ono became the most important part of his life.
 So John should be viewed as a person who really doesn’t like to be alone, or work alone.

-John Loved Attention but Saw His Career as Just a Job
+John Regarded His Music Career as Just a Job

 Paul McCartney’s strong Gemini Sun in his ninth house, but very close to his midheaven, makes it almost impossible for him not to express his ideas and words in a public manner.
 His Mercury in Gemini gives him a mind that’s always going, always thinking and forming new ideas.
 Paul is very ruled by his thoughts and intellect, a cerebral sort of person.
 A person with Mercury in Gemini is a somewhat nervous person, but a quick thinker who can come off as being sort of playful, which is descriptive of Paul’s public demeanor.
 Because Paul’s Gemini Sun is so close to his career house, it is very prominent, so he was destined to be an achiever, someone who was going to be sure to implement his plans and dreams.

-Paul Wanted to Be Seen as the Leader
+Paul Wanted to Be Viewed as the Leader

 Paul’s Mercury in Gemini made it hard for him to make decisions.
 This is because that position would make him ponder an issue from every side, to be fair, and make it hard to settle on one choice.
 He tended to over intellectualize issues, but also Paul had a strong will.
 His Venus in Taurus made him sensual and charming in social situations.
 His Mars in Leo, a fixed, fire sign, and in his eleventh house, meant he was used to getting his own way when it came to friends, and his hopes and dreams.
 It did aid him in making new starts though, as when he married Linda Eastman and began their new band Wings.
 Paul’s Virgo influences in the twelfth house of secrets gave him a sense of perfectionism, and also made Paul the “organizer behind the scenes.”